FoxyCart/foxyshop/readme.txt

 == Changelog ==

 = 4.5.1 =
+* Making FoxyCart 2.0 the Default
+* Updating checkout/receipt templates for 2.0
+* Added demographics option for Analytics
 * SSO - WordPress password resets now get saved back to FoxyCart
 * Ensure only is_anonymous=0 transactions update WordPress users
+* Switch to FoxyCart's loader.js
+* Added filter for category terms
+* Removed a console.log statement
+* Adding 'public static' to the encryption fuction for better compatibility
+* Display PO# if order is a Purchase Order

 = 4.5 =
 * Added FoxyCart 2.0 support